GraceKeane/GraphTheoryProject_G00359990/overview.md

 ( [^] ) - This specific operator matches a single character that is not contained within the square brackets.
 For example "[^def]" matches any characters other than "d", "e" or "f".

 <b>Non-deterministic finite automaton (NFA)</b>
+NFAs were introduced in 1959 by Michael O. Rabin and Dana Scott.
+An NFA is a state machine that consists of numerous states that can accept or reject a finite string.
+Non-deterministic finite automata can have any number of arrows for each state and symbol.

 ## Run